Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

     >**NOTE:**
     >
     >1.
 You should see the stack trace for all kernel functions mapped to a tile.
 For example, in this case, the kernel `peak_detect` mapped to tile [25,0].
 When you select the `core[25,0]` in the `Debug` window, the **CALL STACK** shows only the trace information corresponding to the `core[25,0]`.
     >2.
 Not all lines in the source code allow placing the breakpoint.
 When you try to place the breakpoint at a particular line (for example, line 27), the breakpoint is adjusted to the line 32 in the same source code with an **Info** message at the bottom corner as highlighted below.
-This compiler optimized the particular operation, and breakponts can be placed only at lines not optimized by the compiler.
+This compiler optimized the particular operation, and breakpoints can be placed only at lines not optimized by the compiler.
     >
     >       ![breakpoint placement](./Images/breakpoint_placement.PNG)
     >